Skip to main content

 • Ollama: structured JSON in response

-All three are normalized into a single ToolCall type: { name, args, id }.
+All four are normalized into a single ToolCall type: { name, args, id }.

 6. Tool Execution Loop (if tool calls detected)